EllaP1274/Software-Engineering-DevOps_Project/README.md

 set FLASK_ENV=development

-The command to create the database is python create_db.py
+The command to create the database is python create_db.py The database is in the instance folder and is called site.db To view the database you will need to install the SQLite extension by alexcvzz in Visual Studio Code.

 The command to run the web app is python main.py